Rúhíyyih Khánum: Early life

+North America

-Rúhíyyih Khánum was born in New York City on August 8, 1910 to William Sutherland Maxwell and May Maxwell, and was raised in Montreal, Quebec where her father was a prominent architect.
-Through her father, Mary was of Scottish ancestry.
-The family originated from Aberdeen and Jedburgh.
-Through her mother, she was primarily of English stock.
-In 1912, ʻAbdu'l-Bahá visited Canada and stayed in the Maxwells' home.
-There he met Mary, aged two, and described her as the "essence of sweetness". ʻAbdu'l-Bahá showed much affection to baby Mary.
+Khánum was born Mary Sutherland Maxwell in New York City on 8 August 1910.
+Her father William Sutherland Maxwell was a Canadian of Scottish ancestry (Aberdeen and Jedburgh) from Quebec, and her mother Mary Ellis Bolles was an American of English ancestry from New Jersey.
+The family lived in Montreal, where her father worked as an architect.
+In 1912, ʻAbdu'l-Bahá visited Canada from Iran and stayed in the Maxwells' home, where he met the two-year-old Khánum, whom he described as the "essence of sweetness."

-Her mother wanted to give Mary an education that was free of the rigidity of the traditional educational methods in the country, and established the first Montessori school in Canada at their residence, and Mary attended the school.
-Maxwell began reading and writing at a young age and her pastimes included writing poetry, novels and plays.
-She spoke English, French, German and Persian fluently.
-During her youth, she twice traveled to the Baháʼí World Centre in Palestine for pilgrimage – the first with her mother and the second with her mother's friends, aged fifteen.
-It was during these pilgrimages that she first met Shoghi Effendi, then head of the Baháʼí Faith.
+Her mother sought to give her an education that was free of the rigidity of the traditional educational methods in the country, and thus established the first Montessori school at their residence.
+Khánum began reading and writing at a young age and her pastimes included writing poetry, novels, and plays.
+She was fluent in English, French, German, and Persian.
+In her youth, she twice visited the Baháʼí World Centre—initially with her mother and again with her mother's friends—aged 15 and 16.
+It was on these Baháʼí pilgrimages that she first met Shoghi Effendi, who had recently succeeded his grandfather ʻAbdu'l-Bahá as the spiritual head of the Baháʼí Faith.

-In her youth, Maxwell was engaged in many Baháʼí activities.
+In her youth, Khánum was engaged in many Baháʼí activities.
 At the age of 15, she joined the Executive Committee of the Fellowship of Canadian Youth for Peace.
 She was also involved in local racial equality conventions, including dances.
-A spectator, Sadie Oglesby – one of the first African-American Baháʼís – described her as "sixteen-year-old Mary Maxwell, a beautiful and most refreshing girl to know".
-By twenty-one, she was elected to the Local Spiritual Assembly of the Baháʼís of Montreal, the local Baháʼí governing council there.
+A spectator, Sadie Oglesby, who became one of the first African American Baháʼís, described her as "sixteen-year-old Mary Maxwell, a beautiful and most refreshing girl to know."
+By the age of 21, she was elected to the Montreal's Bahá’í Spiritual Assembly.

-Considered by her contemporaries as attractive and a gifted orator, Mary rapidly established herself as a notable member of the North American Bahá’í community.
-She made regular trips around the United States and Canada to propagate the religion.
-From 1932 she began lecturing on The Dawn-Breakers throughout the United States.
-In May 1933, at the age of 22, she visited Washington, D.C. and insisted all meetings be open to both black and white people.
-She held talks in Howard University and made an effort to meet African-American’s interested in the Bahá’í Faith.
-She also attended official functions with her father in Montreal during her twenties, meeting the Governor General of Canada at events such as the Royal Canadian Academy’s Fifty-Fourth Exhibition.
+Considered attractive and a gifted orator by her contemporaries, Khánum quickly established herself as a prominent member of the Baháʼí Faith in North America.
+She embarked on regular trips around the United States and Canada to propagate the religion.
+Beginning in 1932, she lectured on The Dawn-Breakers throughout the United States, and in May 1933, during a visit to Washington, D.C., she insisted that all meetings be open to both Blacks and Whites.
+Khánum also held talks at Howard University, making a concerted effort to connect with African Americans who were interested in the Bahá’í Faith.
+Additionally, while in her early 20s, she attended a number of official functions with her father in Montreal, meeting dignitaries like the Governor General of Canada at a variety of events, such as the Fifty-Fourth Exhibition of the Royal Canadian Academy.